azer/go-api-starter/README.md

 ## go-api-starter

-Kik starter module for Go APIs.
+Hek starter module for creating Go APIs.
 It comes with;

 * [Echo](http://github.com/labstack/echo)
 * [Makefile for Go Projects](https://gist.github.com/azer/7c83d0b59de8328355ad)
 * [godotenv](github.com/joho/godotenv)
+* Builtin minimalistic and safe dependency-system with Make.

 ## Install

-Create your project with [kik](http://github.com/starters/kik) and choose `go-api-starter` as one of your starters.
+Create your project with [hek](http://github.com/hek/hek) and choose `go-api-starter` as one of your starters.
 It'll prompt one extra question about if you want to serve a static folder, you can leave it blank or specify some static folders to serve.
 Here are some example answers for static serving: `public` or `/ => public` (The later sets / to serve from `public`)

 ## Usage